-Kundalini is a term from the ancient Indian Sanskrit language, which is described as a force or energy source which resides at the base of the spine in etheric substance, nestled in three and a half coils, like a serpent.
+Kundalini is a term from the ancient Indian Sanskrit language, which is described as a force or energy source which resides at the base of the spine in an etheric substance, nestled in three and a half coils, like a serpent.
 It is often referred to as the Serpent Power or Serpent Energy.
-It is stored in the Base Chakra, the lowest energy centre or chakra, found at the very bottom of the spinal column.
-Kundalini is the primordial life force that is found in everything.
+It is stored in the Base Chakra, the lowest energy centre or chakra, at the very bottom of the spinal column.
+Kundalini is the primordial life force found in everything.

-There are said to be many practices which can invoke this kundalini, most of which are part of the yoga system and which require great discipline and practice to arouse the force slowly and safely.
-Most of the deeper books on this subject emphasize that the student of Kundalini Yoga should be under the direct guidance of a spiritual guru in order to achieve this arousal of kundalini safely.
+There are said to be many practices that can invoke this kundalini, most of which are part of the yoga system and which require great discipline and practice to arouse the force slowly and safely.
+Most of the deeper books on this subject emphasize that the student of Kundalini Yoga should be under the direct guidance of a spiritual guru to achieve this arousal of kundalini safely.

-In most cases, I feel that kundalini is likely to ascend safely, as long as the student of yoga and meditation maintains a balanced lifestyle and outlook.
-Some esoteric literature says that forcing the kundalini to rise when the student is not spiritually ready, can have disastrous effects upon the person, sometimes being physical effects, but mostly of a mental nature, it seems.
+In most cases, I feel that kundalini is likely to ascend safely as long as the student of yoga and meditation maintains a balanced lifestyle and outlook.
+Some esoteric literature says that forcing the kundalini to rise when the student is not spiritually ready can have disastrous effects upon the person, sometimes being physical effects, but mostly of a mental nature, it seems.

 Samadhi is another Sanskrit word that literally means superconsciousness.
 It is often referred to as the Superconscious State.